-- -c Enable check-only mode.
+-c, --check Enable check-only mode.
 The existing sudoers file will be checked for syntax errors, owner and mode.
 A message will be printed to the standard output describing the status of sudoers unless the -q option was specified.
 If the check completes successfully, visudo will exit with a value of 0.
-If an error is encountered, visudo will exit with a value of 1. - -f sudoers Specify an alternate sudoers file location.
-With this option visudo will edit (or check) the sudoers file of your choice, instead of the default, /etc/sudoers.
+If an error is encountered, visudo will exit with a value of 1. -f sudoers, --file=sudoers Specify an alternate sudoers file location.
+With this option, visudo will edit (or check) the sudoers file of your choice, instead of the default, /etc/sudoers.
 The lock file used is the specified sudoers file with ".tmp" appended to it.
-In check-only mode only, the argument to -f may be '-', indicating that sudoers will be read from the standard input. - -h The -h (help) option causes visudo to print a short help message to the standard output and exit. - -q Enable quiet mode.
+In check-only mode only, the argument to -f may be '-', indicating that sudoers will be read from the standard input. -h, --help Display a short help message to the standard output and exit. - -q, --quiet Enable quiet mode.
 In this mode details about syntax errors are not printed.
-This option is only useful when combined with the -c option. - -s Enable strict checking of the sudoers file.
+This option is only useful when combined with the -c option. - -s, --strict Enable strict checking of the sudoers file.
 If an alias is used before it is defined, visudo will consider this a parse error.
-Note that it is not possible to differentiate between an alias and a host name or user name that consists solely of uppercase letters, digits, and the underscore ('') character. - -V The -V (version) option causes visudo to print its version number and exit.
-ENVIRONMENT The following environment variables may be consulted depending on the value of the editor and env_editor sudoers settings: VISUAL Invoked by visudo as the editor to use EDITOR Used by visudo if VISUAL is not set FILES /etc/sudoers List of who can run what /etc/sudoers.tmp Lock file for visudo DIAGNOSTICS sudoers file busy, try again later.

-Someone else is currently editing the sudoers file.

-/etc/sudoers.tmp: Permission denied

-You didn't run visudo as root.
+Note that it is not possible to differentiate between an alias and a host name or user name that consists solely of uppercase letters, digits, and the underscore ('\') character. -V, --version Print the visudo and sudoers grammar versions and exit.
+ENVIRONMENT The following environment variables may be consulted depending on the value of the editor and env\editor sudoers settings: VISUAL Invoked by visudo as the editor to use EDITOR Used by visudo if VISUAL is not set FILES /etc/sudoers List of who can run what /etc/sudoers.tmp Lock file for visudo DIAGNOSTICS sudoers file busy, try again later.
+Someone else is currently editing the sudoers file. /etc/sudoers.tmp: Permission denied You didn't run visudo as root.
 Can't find you in the passwd database Your user ID does not appear in the system passwd file.
-Warning: {User,Runas,Host,Cmnd}Alias referenced but not defined Either you are trying to use an undeclared {User,Runas,Host,Cmnd}Alias or you have a user or host name listed that consists solely of uppercase letters, digits, and the underscore ('') character.
+Warning: {User,Runas,Host,Cmnd}\Alias referenced but not defined Either you are trying to use an undeclared {User,Runas,Host,Cmnd}\Alias or you have a user or host name listed that consists solely of uppercase letters, digits, and the underscore ('\') character.
 In the latter case, you can ignore the warnings (sudo will not complain).
 In -s (strict) mode these are errors, not warnings.